banner ad

 If your plan does not cover Canadian Certified Counsellors (C.C.C) or Registered Clinical Counsellors (R.C.C.), but only covers Registered Psychologists, you can make a request to your employer that they adjust your plan.
 This easy adjustment will be of no cost to your employer but will increase your benefit.

-Does anyone or anything else cover the cost of counseling?
+Does anyone or anything else cover the cost of counselling?

 We are often covered by Worker’s Compensation Board (WCB) and Victim’s Assistance Services.